The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

-This guide provides information on what happens when a person gets to the airport in the United States.
+This guide provides information on what happens when a person without a U.S. passport gets to the airport in the United States.
 It provides information on how to ask for asylum if you are scared of being sent back to your country.

-What do I have to do when I get to the airport in the United States?
+What do I have to do as a non-US citizen when I get to the airport in the United States?

 After getting off the plane, you will get in line for the inspection point with everyone else.
 At the inspection point, the officer will: